 Affiliated Faculty Member, International Relations Program, Maxwell School

 Ph.D., Massachusetts Institute of Technology, 1967

-International relations, public diplomacy, international political communications, foreign policy decision-making, linguistic analysis, the European Union, Scandinavia, the Russian Federation, and Iran, U.S. Foreign Policy in the Islamic World
+International relations, public diplomacy, international political communications, foreign policy decision-making, linguistic analysis, the European Union, Scandinavia, the Russian Federation, Iran, U.S. foreign policy in the Islamic World

 Matt offers courses on comparative foreign policy and the analysis of political texts, advanced public diplomacy, as well as strategic planning, implementation and evaluation in International Affairs.

 “The ‘War on Terrorism’: Comparing the Linguistic Formulations of Japanese and Russian Officials,” Presented at the 9th Annual International Conference «Public Administration in the XXI Century: Traditions and Innovations» School of Public Administration, Lomonosov Moscow State University, May 26, 2011, Moscow, Russian Federation.